• Skip to primary navigation

 • If you stored it in a container, I recommend reheating it on a microwave safe plate until warmed.

-• If you froze the leftovers, remove them from the freezer and let them thaw before reheating.
+• If you froze the leftovers, remove them from the freezer and let them thaw close to room temperature before reheating.

 More Chicken Casserole Recipes You May Enjoy